quietui/quiet/docs/docs/components/tab-list.md

 ### Styling tab lists

 Tab lists come with a simple, minimal appearance.
 Feel free to customize them with your own styles.
-Here are some variations, for inspiration.

 ```html {.example}
 <!-- Cards -->